coolnormal23/coolnormal23/README.md

 ✨ Junior CS student @ University of North Texas ✨ He/Him

-Experience with C/C++, Python, HTML/CSS.
-Working this semester on building a website and learning more about JavaScript.
+Experience with C/C++, JS, HTML, CSS.
+Working this semester on building a website: https://visualizedatastructures.web.app/

 <!--
 **coolnormal23/coolnormal23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.